 These edges are a narrow space between religious tradition and “very personal experiences in nature that have revealed a truth of their own.”

-I have felt drawn to the writings of mystics throughout my faith journey and believe the Meister Eckhart quote to be true,
+I have felt drawn to the writings of mystics throughout my faith journey and believe this Meister Eckhart quote to be true,

 “Theologians may quarrel, but the mystics of the world speak the same language.”